IM-GHULAM-MUSTAFA/ai-recipe-chef/README.md

 ## 🙏 Acknowledgments

-- Recipe data provided by [Your chosen Recipe API]
+- Recipe data provided by API.
 - React.js community for excellent documentation
-- Icons and images from [your source]
+- Icons and images from web.
 - Inspiration from various cooking and recipe applications

 ## 📞 Support